 Health Center Terms & Acronyms

 The health centers within the Bureau of Primary Health Care (BPHC) Health Center Program (awardees and look-alikes, see below) provide high-quality, affordable, and accessible primary health care to primarily indigent, medically underserved, and underinsured populations in a wide range of communities, from inner cities to rural frontiers.
-As of 2015 there are more than 1,400 organizations operating over 9,000 health center sites in the United States and serving over 24 million people.
-These include community health centers, school-based health centers, migrant health centers, health care for the homeless centers, and public housing primary care centers.
+As of 2022, there are over 1,480 organizations operating approximately 15,500 health center sites in the United States and serving over 31.5 million people.
+These include community health centers, school-based health centers, migrant health centers, health care for the homeless centers, public housing primary care centers, and look-alikes.
 Collectively these organizations have historically been known as “Community Health Centers” (or “CHCs”).
 Common Health Center Program terms include:

-- Health Center Program Awardee: organization that receives grants under the Health Center Program as authorized under section 330 of the Public Health Service Act, as amended; also sometimes referred to as “federally-funded health center” or “HRSA-funded health center” (approximately 1,375 nationwide as of 2015)
+- Health Center Program Awardee: organization that receives grants under the Health Center Program as authorized under section 330 of the Public Health Service Act, as amended; also sometimes referred to as “federally-funded health center” or “HRSA-funded health center” (1,370 nationwide as of 2022)

-- Health Center Program Look-Alike (previously known as FQHC Look-Alike): health center that has been certified as meeting all Health Center Program requirements, but that does not receive funding under the Health Center Program (approximately 54 nationwide as of 2015)
+- Health Center Program Look-Alike (previously known as FQHC Look-Alike): health center that has been certified as meeting all Health Center Program requirements, but that does not receive funding under the Health Center Program (117 nationwide as of 2022)

 To explore a dynamic, multi-media website dedicated to the living history of the Community Health Center movement, please link to CHroniCles.